pcdslab/Fast-GPU-PCC/README.md

 # Running

+Place the time series data in a text file called data.txt in the current directory.
+This file will be the input of the Fast-GPU-PCC method.

+To run the code use the following command:

 ./out N M

-M: number of elements
+M: number of voxels

 N: length of time series

-#note:

-Make sure that you add the path to your data in the source code
+The resulting correlations will be stored in a binary file called corrs.bin.

+# Note

-The data should be stored in row major format (first N elements corresponds to time series of first element, second N elements corresponds to time series of first element and …)
+-- The data should be stored in row major format (first N elements corresponds to time series of first element, second N elements corresponds to time series of first element and …)

-Example of an input file is having 5 voxels with time series of length 3 is shown in example_data.txt
+-- Example of an input file is having 5 voxels with time series of length 3 is shown in data.txt